 They supposedly “returned” to the Casa de Campo airport that very same day and took off in the Sony-operated jet that left the island a few minutes after 12 noon.

-To do that, means they made the four-and-a-half return trip from La Vega starting at 10:30 in slightly more than an hour and a half.
+To do that, means they made the four-and-a-half hour return trip from La Vega in slightly more than an hour and a half.

-Yet, within that same time frame, they allegedly also managed to pack up their rooms, check out of the hotel, return the van rental, get to the airport (well, it is on the hotel property), clear through outgoing Dominican Customs which requires a filing some forms and paying departure fees and climb aboard the jet.
+Yet, within that same time frame, they allegedly also managed to pack up their rooms, check out of the hotel, return the van rental, get to the airport, clear outgoing Dominican Customs which requires a filing some forms and paying departure fees and climb aboard the jet.
 No lunch.
 No bathroom break.
 No phone calls.
 (No showers?
 Yeeww.)

 But, there’s even more evidence that knocks down any theory that the airplane’s log might have been falsified or mistaken.
-There is an eyewitness and a solid document that also confirms who was actually on that airplane.
+There is a credible eyewitness and a solid private document that also confirms who was actually on that airplane.

 All air traffic in and out of the Dominican Republic is under the control of the Dominican Military.
-A ranking Dominican Air Force Officer must personally record and approve every such event, complete with the plane’s official ID and a review of the passenger list.
+A ranking Dominican Air Force Officer must personally record and approve every aircraft’s arrival and departure, complete with the plane’s official ID and a review of the passenger list.
 The DR government, as well as the US DEA and US Customs and Immigration, both of which cooperate with the DR, are especially interested in the movement and contents and passengers on private planes that might be used to move drugs or illegal travelers.

 On that particular day, as the Sony-operated jet was taxiing to its starting point for takeoff, the Colonel on duty saw the name Michael Jackson on the manifest.